kiffpuppygames/kiff-ecce/README.md

 ***These examples are simple, as the API is not fully mature yet.***

-By using Zigs comptime functionality we can build dynamic structs allowing us to create concrete implimentaions of components, entities and commands.
+By using Zigs comptime functionality we can build dynamic structs allowing us to create concrete implimentaitions of components, entities and commands.
 To register a component or command you can do as follows:

 ### Component Creation